Time Considered as a Helix of Semi-Precious Stones: Semi-precious stones

 The story appears to take place over a little more than a year, as shown by the list of stones which are used as the Word: opal, jasper, agate, malachite, tourmaline, beryl, porphyry, sapphire, cinnabar, turquoise, tiger's eye, garnet, topaz, taafite, and pyrite.
 The narrator celebrates his twenty-sixth birthday during "beryl", and buys the ice cream bar during "sapphire".
 He causes a murder to occur using "topaz".
 The final events take place just as pyrite replaces taafite.

-Though taafite is technically a semi-precious stone, it is actually so rare, it is more valuable than diamonds.
-The common name for Pyrite (or Iron Pyrite) is "Fool's Gold;" it is probable that both these facts are relevant to the changes that are occurring to the narrator, HCE, over the year.